MWSandbox/docs/certifications/AZ-700-notes.md

   - Diagnostics need to be enabled in order to receive metrics
     - View a list of which resources have diagnostics enabled within Azure Monitor
     - Collected data will be stored in storage account, log analytics workspace or streamed to an event hub or stored in an external solution
+    - Storage account is cheaper and logs can be kept indefinetely, log analytics workspace offers query options
     - Specify which logs and metrics to collect and the retention period
   - DDoS logs can be collected for public IP addresses
 - Connectivity: